Exploring neutrino interactions in light of present and upcoming galaxy surveys: Forecasts on future CMB+LSS missions

-Let us now briefly discuss the major results of our forecast analysis as presented in Fig.~\ref{fig:euclid_analysis} (while the constraints on whole set of parameters are presented in Fig.~\ref{fig:forecast_euclid} in Appendix~\ref{appendix:b}) as well as in Tables~\ref{tab:euclid_forecast_1}, \ref{tab:euclid_forecast_2} and \ref{tab:euclid_forecast_3}.
-It has been investigated earlier \cite{Taule:2022jrz} that CMB-S4 in combination with Planck Baseline, have the potential to constrain the onset of neutrino free-streaming to $z_{\rm int}>2.4 \times 10^5$ for $n_{\rm int} =3$ and $z_{\rm int}>2.8 \times 10^5$ for $n_{\rm int} =5$ at 95\% C.L.
+Let us now briefly discuss the major results of our forecast analysis as presented in Fig.~\ref{fig:euclid_analysis} (while the constraints on whole set of parameters are presented in Fig.~\ref{fig:forecast_euclid} in Appendix~\ref{appendix:b}) as well as in Tables~\ref{tab:euclid_forecast_1}, \ref{tab:euclid_forecast_2}.
+It has been investigated earlier in \cite{Taule:2022jrz} that CMB-S4 in combination with Planck Baseline, have the potential to constrain the onset of neutrino free-streaming to $z_{\rm int}>2.4 \times 10^5$ for $n_{\rm int} =3$ and $z_{\rm int}>2.8 \times 10^5$ for $n_{\rm int} =5$ at 95\% C.L.
 CMB-S4 will also be able to break the degeneracy of $z_{\rm int}$ with $A_s,\,n_s$ and $H_0$ for $n_{\rm int}=3$ case.
 With the inclusion of Euclid, our analysis goes over the previous literature.
 Since increasing the value of $z_{\rm int}$ essentially affects the small scales in the matter power spectra, we obtain a tighter constraint for all the three cases with the combination of CMB-S4 and Euclid.
 For $n_{\rm int}=5$ case, our analysis implies earlier decoupling obtaining, $z_{\rm int}>1.78 \times 10^6$ which constrains $G_{\rm eff}<4.3 \times 10^{-6}\, {\rm MeV}^{-2}$.
-Our analysis extends over the previous studies by inferring that combining Euclid with Planck Baseline and CMB-S4 will be able to constrain the neutrino interactions up to redshift,
+Our analysis thus infers that combining Euclid with Planck Baseline and CMB-S4 will be able to constrain the neutrino interactions up to redshift,

-Additionally, 95\% C.L. bounds for Planck Baseline + CMB-S4 + Euclid improves over the previous forecasts with CMB-S4 alone.
-Our investigation suggests a joint analysis of CMB-S4 with Euclid would be able to constrain the onset of neutrino free-streaming up to redshift $z \sim 10^6$, implying earlier decoupling even in $\Gamma_\nu \propto T_\nu^3$ model.
-The constraint is also significantly improved compared to results of our previous section with current dataset, since Full shape data is not sensitive to the sum of neutrino mass as pointed out in \cite{Philcox:2020vvt,Philcox:2021kcw}.